-The recovery of money from a debtor is often a stressful process.
+The recovery of money from a debtor (debt recovery) is often a stressful process.
 In the current economic climate it presents a real possibility that the failure to recover such sums may result in severe consequences for the person or business seeking to recover those sums.

 As many people are now aware, the limit for small claims was recently increased from £5,000 to £10,000 meaning that for claims less than £10,000 legal costs are not recoverable save for in exceptional circumstances.
 The small claims procedure is supposedly more accessible.